 Pros of blogging on a personal blog

 While Medium is the modern solution for blogging enthusiasts, personal blogs have been the standard for decades.
-And there is a good reason for that.
-Self-hosted blogs are still used by most large companies with an online presence.
-Here are a few reasons why:
+But what is a personal blog exactly?
+In short, it is a type of web-blog in which posts are written by one or more authors.
+They are purely self-hosted and are not controlled or limited by third parties.
+Even though they are “older” than Medium, self-hosted blogs are still used by most large companies with an online presence.
+There are several reasons for that:

 More design freedomYou can fully customize your website's design using all the available plugins found in website building software.
 If you have a technical background, you can also add custom code to your posts.
 Medium is very limited when it comes to such functionalities.